Base Graph

 Builds an order of nodes so that the first nodes has no outgoing edges, then nodes with edges pointing to these and so on, assuming the graph is a Directed Acyclic Graph (DAG).
 This is done by running a DFS from each node and ordering the nodes by descending depth (post-order).

-Retrieves a (unordered) list of all visited nodes during any non-reset search operation (DFS, BFS, Dijkstra).
+Retrieves a (unordered) list of all visited nodes.
+Or an empty list if no search algorithm (DFS, BFS, Dijkstra) has been run yet.

 Visualizes the graph with Bruno Silva's JavaFXSmartGraph library.